How can I learn to trade forex?

-The reason why most traders are not profitable is not because they don’t get training, it rather is because they believe the hype about “easy” money and expect to be profitable without much effort or by merely following a system.
+The reason why most traders are not profitable is not that they don’t get training, it rather is because they believe the hype about “easy” money and expect to be profitable without much effort or by merely following a system.

 Before you spend your trading money on training or trading software, do the footwork.

 Warren Buffett: Unless you can watch your stock holding decline by 50% without becoming panic-stricken, you should not be in the stock market.